-When the nature of the firm-specific know-how transferred is tacit it is by definition difficult to articulate.
-This makes the drafting of a contract (to transfer such complex know-how) very problematic.
+Tacit know-how makes the drafting of a contract (to transfer such complex know-how) very problematic.
 The difficulties and costs involved in transferring tacit know-how provide an incentive for firms to use hierarchical modes.
 Investment modes are better able to facilitate the intra-organizational transfer of tacit know-how.
 By using a hierarchical mode the firm can utilize human capital, drawing upon its organizational routines to structure the transfer problem.
 Hence, the greater the tacit component of firm-specific know-how, the more a firm will favour hierarchical modes.